ProgrammerGnome/CompressedExplanations/README.md

 # 📺 Compressed Explanations

 ### Computer Science, Mathematics.
 Mind.
-No Words.
+No Speech.

-A collection of **visual, wordless explanations** built using [Manim](https://www.manim.community/).
+A collection of **visual, silent explanations** built using [Manim](https://www.manim.community/).
-The goal of this project is to **make complex concepts immediately intuitive**, showing the essence of ideas through motion, structure, and visual reasoning — **without narration or text**.
+The goal of this project is to **make complex concepts immediately intuitive**, showing the essence of ideas through motion, structure, and visual reasoning — **without narration**.
 Each animation focuses on revealing a core idea or concept, breaking it down into structured steps and visualized meaning.

 ---